 This is where many people get confused, so I want to be clear.

-The pattern day trader rule applies to margin accounts.
+The Rule applies to margin accounts.
 If you’re using a margin account to day trade, you must either limit your trades to three intraday trades per week or maintain a minimum equity of $25,000 in your account.

 However, you can use a margin account for cash transactions.
 This means that you’re not using leverage, but you’re trading from a margin account.
-In this case, the pattern day trader rule applies.
+In this case, the rule applies.

 The Bottom Line

 Day trading is one of the most exciting ways to make money in the world, and it comes with few restrictions.
-The pattern day trader rule is the only thing you need to worry about — and only if you’re using a margin account.
+The PDT Rule is the only thing you need to worry about — and only if you’re using a margin account.

 To learn the best day trading strategies and build your wealth using proven methods, join my Trading Challenge.
 I help people achieve the lifestyles they want through hard work and successful trading.
 Whether you want to earn four, five, six, or seven figures, my successful students and I can help.